Learning-Assisted Optimization for Transmission Switching: Introduction

 Power systems are colossal and complex networks engineered to reliably supply electricity where it is needed at the \emph{lowest} possible cost.
 For this, operational routines based on the \emph{Optimal Power Flow} (OPF) problem are executed daily and in real time to guarantee the most cost-efficient dispatch of power generating units that satisfy the grid constraints.
 In particular, the way power flows through a power network is determined by the so-called \emph{Kirchhoff's laws}.
 These laws are responsible for the fact that \emph{switching off} a transmission line in the grid can actually result in a lower electricity production cost (a type of ``Braess' Paradox'') and have provided power system operators with a complementary control action, namely, changes in the grid \emph{topology}, to reduce this cost even further.
 The possibility of flexibly exploiting the topological configuration of the grid was first suggested in~\cite{o2005dispatchable} and later formalized in~\cite{fisher2008optimal} into what we know today as the \emph{Optimal Transmission Switching} (OTS) problem.
 Essentially, the OTS problem is the OPF problem enriched with a whole new set of on/off variables that model the status of each \emph{switchable} transmission line in the system.
 The OPF formulation we use as a basis to pose the OTS problem is built on the widely used \emph{direct current} (DC) linear approximation of the power flow equations.
 Even so, the resulting formulation of the OTS problem, known as DC-OTS, takes the form of a mixed-integer program, which has been proven to be NP-hard for general network classes~\cite{kocuk2016cycle, fattahi2019bound}.

+Thus, the DC-OTS problem consists in finding the configuration of the power network that results in the cheapest dispatch of the power generating units subject to constraints such as thermal limits on transmission lines, generating units' capacity bounds, and network connectivity conditions.
 To date, the resolution of the DC-OTS has been approached from two distinct methodological points of view, namely, by means of \emph{exact} methods and by way of \emph{heuristics}.
 The former exploit techniques from mixed-integer programming such as bounding, tightening, and the generation of valid cuts to solve the DC-OTS to (certified) global optimality, while the latter seek to quickly identify good solutions of the problem, but potentially forgoing optimality and even at the risk of suggesting infeasible grid topologies.